Dana Fennell, Ph.D.

 photo by Jp Valery

-Strippers have long been leveraging their pole skills in adult contexts as part of their jobs.
-Poling as a symbol of athleticism and sensuality was present in strip clubs prior to its popularity as a fitness activity and sport; the first pole fitness classes taught in recent decades were taught by strippers.
+Poling as a symbol of athleticism and sensuality was shaped by this work; the first pole fitness classes taught in recent decades were taught by strippers.
 Therefore, strippers argue that those who borrow from them while stigmatizing them are engaging in a form of cultural appropriation.

-One issue that cropped up in my interviews and background research involved the negative working conditions for strippers and sex workers.
+Strippers talked with me about the current industry and where negative working conditions exist for strippers/sex workers.
 While some commentators argue strippers exhibit a false consciousness, actions by sex workers challenge this narrative, such as: stripper strikes in the United States against racism and unfair labor practices, as well as petitions and legal challenges against exploitative labor practices in the U.S., Canada, and Europe.
 The latter reference unsafe aerial equipment, and quotas/fees/rules that treat strippers like workers (versus self-employed) without granting them those benefits and protections.
+For more information, check out sex worker organizations and advocacy groups.

 "We manufactured the pole. . . .
 [But at the time there was not a market outside of strip clubs.]
 So then I realized that the key way to expand the market was to expand the schools [teaching pole]. . . .
 We had a lot of feminist organizations kicking off with this: 'You're denigrating women.'
 But then when you get a person doing it, they just love it, and it becomes part of their life. . . .
 That's why we promoted fitness, fitness, fitness. . . .
 In order to expand the market [we had to change people's mentality about pole dance and what it means.]"